- Table of Content

 Many companies incur unnecessarily high transaction costs throughout the purchasing phase itself.
 A Danish survey found that the costs associated with one purchasing order are significantly lower when using e-commerce solutions:

-Although the figures can not be generalized across all industries and companies, they indicate the savings opportunities (or gains) inherent in utilizing e-commerce solutions.
+Although the figures can't be generalized across all industries and companies, they indicate the savings opportunities (or gains) inherent in utilizing e-commerce solutions.

 Note that you should also consider analyzing the e-commerce spend across the business, such as by cost centers, departments, companies, or business units.
 These kinds of drill-down analytics will support benchmarking and identifying areas for improvement internally.
 Also, the underlying PO or invoice data will help you estimate realized and potential gains.